 Medical Editor: John Cunha, DO, FACOEP

 Normocarb HF (sodium chloride/magnesium chloride hexahydrate/sodium bicarbonate) is used for adults and children for Continuous Renal Replacement Therapy (CRRT) as a replacement solution in hemofiltration or hemodiafiltration.
-Side effects can result for the solution of the CRRT procedure.
-Improper use can lead to fluid imbalance and disturbances in electrolyte, acid-base and glucose balance.
+Side effects of Normocarb HF can result for the solution of the CRRT procedure.
+Improper use of Normocarb HF can lead to fluid imbalance and disturbances in electrolyte, acid-base and glucose balance.

 Normocarb is administered in a clinical setting and a physician determines dose.
 Normocarb may interact with filterable/dialyzable drugs, cardiac glycoside medications, or citrates.
 Tell your doctor all medications you use.
 There is no data available concerning use of Normocarb HF in pregnancy and/or breastfeeding.